 We believe that the legacy left by teachers and students, at the New Bauhaus, the School of Design in Chicago

 and the Institute of Design, reveals the significant influence of their unique creative achievements academically

-Through collecting and preserving works of former faculty and students, our goal is to form a study center to promote international research, exhibitions and publications.
-In addition, we wish to create and inspire innovative and experimental programs for educational purposes to serve schools, the arts community and the general public.
+Our goal is to partner with an existing institution which will promote international research, exhibitions and publications.
+In addition, we wish to create and inspire innovative and experimental programs for universities, K-12 schools, the arts community and the general public.

 Board of Directors

-Geraldine Aron, Edward Caputo, Harold and Mary Cohen, Donald Dimmitt, Robert Genchek, David Arthur Kropp, Norman Laliberté, Jeffrey Plank, R. Thomas Schorer, Moses Richard Schultz and John Vinci.
+Geraldine Aron, Edward Caputo, Harold and Mary Cohen, Donald Dimmitt, David Arthur Kropp, Norman Laliberté, Jeffrey Plank, R. Thomas Schorer, Moses Richard Schultz and John Vinci.

 Staff ►brief bios

 The Bauhaus Chicago Foundation was officially founded in November 2010 by Allen Porter and T. Paul Young as the Bauhaus Chicago Committee, with a founding board of directors (pictured) that included Thomas Chan, Donald Dimmitt, Mary Ann Dorr Lea, Per Pearson, Allen Porter, Mili Thompson, Lynn Martin Windsor and T. Paul Young.
 In July 2011 the organization became an Illinois nonprofit corporation followed by IRS 501(c)3 status in 2014.